Neolithic period – Standing stones erected for reasons unknown. Indicates a large population living in Auskerry.

 6th-12th Century – A community of Christian hermits lived in a monastic building on the South coast.
 They built a Pictish and later a 12th century church.

 1771 – 60′ long Sperm Whale came ashore in Whale Geo on the East side.
-It was later transported to Stronsay for processing for Sperm oil which took 3 weeks and several men to complete.
+It was later transported to Stronsay for processing for Sperm oil, which took three weeks and several men to complete.

-12th Century – 1866 – Peat cutting, Kelp collection for Alkaline for food and sheep farming continued without any permanent human inhabitants whilst Auskerry was owned by the Housebay Estate in Stronsay.
+12th Century – 1866 – Peat cutting, kelp collection for alkaline for food and sheep farming continued without any permanent human inhabitants whilst Auskerry was owned by Housebay Estate in Stronsay.

 1864 – Work began on the Lighthouse.